-Prerequisite: Appropriate scores in the BBCC Mathematics Assessment or successful completion of MPC 093 or 099.
-An introduction to descriptive statistics, probability and its applications, statistical inference and hypothesis testing, predictive statistics, and linear regression.
-(Formerly MTH 161) SQR MS
+Prerequisite: Appropriate scores in the BBCC Mathematics Assessment or successful completion of MPC 099 or MPC 091, 092, and 093.

+An introduction to descriptive statistics, probability and its applications, statistical inference and hypothesis testing, predictive statistics, and linear regression. {formerly MTH 161} (F,W,S,SU) SQR MS